lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 <!-- ![gif](img/gif0.gif "FoxGlove example") -->

-## Citros usage 🛸
+## CITROS usage 🛸
-Although you can get simulation results using FoxGlove, the best way to work with such simulations and process the results is Citros!
+Although you can get simulation results using FoxGlove, the best way to work with such simulations and process the results is CITROS!
 With its power, it is possible to create complex data processing scenarios, including the construction of more complex graphs, mathematical analysis and other high-level processing methods.

-### Citros installation 🛫
+### CITROS installation 🛫

-First of all, to use all the powerfull Citros features usage requires Citros installation: follow the instructions on the Citros CLI [GitHub page](https://github.com/lulav/citros_cli).
+First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [GitHub page](https://github.com/lulav/citros_cli).

 ### Configuring the project ⚙️
 After all the prerequisites done, we can start configuring our project.
-The starting point is the Lunar_Starship devcontainer loaded and running, Citros CLI is installed and ready.
+The starting point is the Lunar_Starship devcontainer loaded and running, CITROS CLI is installed and ready.
-1. Initialize Citros:
+1. Initialize CITROS:
 ```bash
 citros init
 ```